The Moving Body Project

 measurable outcomes or physical goals

-Instead, this is a space to step alongside your existing movement life—and explore it in a different way.
+In this course, I’m inviting you to consider your existing activity and explore it in a different way.

 What You’ll Be Doing